LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/using-methods.rst

       Method Body
    }

-Inside the parentheses is ``Parameter List``.
+Do you see ``"Parameter List"`` inside the parentheses following the ``MethodName``?
 In the example above ``BirthdayNotes`` has three items inside the parentheses.
 These are the **parameters** the method is expecting.
-Parameters are *placeholders* for the method and are optional.
+Within a method, parameters are *placeholders* for the specific input required.
-**Arguments** are the spcific, real values you pass to the method in place of the parameters.
+**Arguments** are the spcific input, or real values, you pass to the method upon invocation.

 In the ``BirthdayNotes`` example, the parameter list shows us that the method is expecting a string value and two int values in that order.
 For our human understanding we gave the parameters helpful names, but those names are NOT variables or values.